top of page

 Leroy halftone circle close up.png

-Having served over a thousand students over the past 25 years,
+Having served over a thousand students in the past 25 years,

 my work has been shaped by one constant truth: